SatviKaul/R/Readme.md

+This repository contains basic R programs describing:
+R data types,
+String functions,
+Vectors,
+Matrices,
+Conditions,
+Creating a dataframe & pie graph,
+In-built and user defined functions,
+Loops and operators,
-This repository contains basic R programs describing R data types, String functions,vectors, Matrices, Conditions, creating a dataframe & pie graph, In-built and user defined functions, loops and operators and how to work with XML and CSV files in R.
+And how to work with XML and CSV files in R.